rikhuijzer/phd-thesis/chapters/acknowledgements.typ

 More importantly, you always made time for a chat even when you later started to run your own company.

 Where Peter and Frank have had to deal with my stubbornness some of the time, you, Ruud, have had to deal with it all of the time.
-My apologies to you for that.
-And probably to Steffie as well since I probably haven't always been the best for your mood.
 I'm incredibly impressed by your patience and unwaivering support.
 Each time that I talked myself into seeing some situation as unfixable, you were there to see the other side of the coin.
 And you were always available.